Piquelyz/Backprojection_tracking/Readme.md

 ## How to Run
-This is a simple color based tracker using OpenCV back-projection inspired by [pyimagesearch's' Ball Tracking post ](http://www.pyimagesearch.com/2015/09/14/ball-tracking-with-opencv/)
+This is a simple color based tracker using OpenCV back-projection inspired by [pyimagesearch's Ball Tracking ](http://www.pyimagesearch.com/2015/09/14/ball-tracking-with-opencv/) post

 To Run this code:
-1. `python track_color.py`
+* `python track_color.py`
-2. use the mouse-pointer to select the colored  object you want to track.
+* use the mouse-pointer to select the colored  object you want to track.
 Double-click the desired colored object.
-3. press 'b' to cycle through different views.
+* press 'b' to cycle through different views.

 ## Output